-(iii) electric vehicles. (iv) automatic vehicles
+Ans. (iii) electric vehicles.

-- Ans. (iii) electric vehicles - (j) Select the most suitable title from the following for the passage. - (i) India's leading role in the manufacturing world - (ii) The future of the automobile industry - (iii) The growth of the Indian automobile industry

-(iv) Problems of the Indian automobile industry
+- (i) India's leading role in the manufacturing world - (ii) The future of the automobile industry - (iii) The growth of the Indian automobile industry - (iv) Problems of the Indian automobile industry

 Ans. (iii) The growth of the Indian automobile industry